yunkunrao/tendermint.com/content/posts/sidechains-without-pegging.md

 The beautiful thing about sidechains is that it’s more than currency pegging.
 For example, it can be used to run a decentralized exchange between two currencies.
 You can do this now with “cross-chain-transactions”, but it requires both parties to be online, or for both to trust a few “smart oracles” with threshold signatures to handle the trade.
 But when your block-chain can track the state of another with sidechain technology, you don’t have to trust anyone except the cryptocurrency network, which you trust already.
 If you trust a block-chain enough to hold coins in it, you should trust the block-chain to enforce your exchange orders for you when you want to trade with a sidechain.
 So now you can bootstrap a currency *and* provide liquidity without trusted centralized exchanges, and really incentivize the development of new currencies without pegging the valuation onto <s>the Euro</s>Bitcoin.
 It’s especially important to have sovereign unpegged market-priced block-chains if the very thing you want to experiment with is monetary policy.

-Side-chain technology is more than 1-way or 2-way pegging to Bitcoin.
+Sidechain technology is more than 1-way or 2-way pegging to Bitcoin.
 It's about contractual agreement between two communities represented by different consensus ledgers.
 To pretend otherwise will only hurt the cryptocurrency movement.